Thermal fluctuations in Bose-Einstein condensates and the atom laser

 Quantum atom optics using molecule dissociation

-Supervisors: Dr Karen Kheruntsyan and Prof Peter Drummond
+Supervisor: Dr Karen Kheruntsyan

 Advances in the experimental control of ultracold quantum gases have now reached the stage where atomic correlations and quantum statistics can be directly accessed via the measurement of atomic shot-noise.
 Recent breakthrough experiments demonstrating this include quantum correlation measurements on atoms created through dissociation of weakly-bound molecular dimers near a Feshbach resonance [1] and on atoms in a Mott insulator phase released from an optical lattice [2].